vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What is AAPT?**<br/>
     A) AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
 AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.

+-   **What is an Intent?**<br/>
+    A) Intent is basically a message passing mechanism between different components of Android, except for Content Provider.
+You can use intent to start any component in Android.

 -   **What are the different types of Intents?**<br/>
     A) There are two types of intents: